MK99MA/SoMoE-19/docs/install.rst

 		/home/cstrike

-.. attention:: The installation will be completed after restarting your server.
+.. attention:: The installation will be completed after you restarted your server.

 ----